Unsigned artist pr advice Quite Great Music Promotions

 Content: As previously mentioned, at this early stage, you won’t have much original content to work with and even if you have one track or video of your own, don’t go over the top, sharing it ten times a day.
 In the long run, this will actually be detrimental to you as people will begin to get tired of seeing the same thing and they might even stop following you.

-It’s fine to share it every so often, as that’s what the page is for; showcasing your music.
-But begin by sharing music related articles, videos of bands you like, amusing pictures or ‘memes’ also relating to music.
 During these early days, you can be fairly liberal and wide-ranging with the content you share but you should always keep in mind that your aim with social media posts is engagement.
 Don’t just post an article and leave it there; pose a question with, state your opinion and research some appropriate hashtags so your content gets in front of the right eyes.

 Once you’ve began to build an interactive following, it’s worth fine-tuning your posting strategy so that it follows some kind of theme, as this will help bring people back to your pages.
 Perhaps stick to a particular hashtag and work with this whilst it is trending, or have a series of posts that reference a similar topic.